🐻 Oswald’s Bear Ranch With Kids | A Fun Upper Peninsula Michigan Road Trip Stop

 Michigan surprised us in the best way.
 One minute we were climbing sand dunes, the next we were riding bikes on Mackinac Island, cruising past the cliffs of Pictured Rocks, feeding bears apples, renting a donut boat in Saugatuck, and watching the sun melt into Lake Michigan like it had nowhere better to be.

-If you are planning a Michigan family vacation, this guide pulls together our favorite places we have personally visited with kids, including Grand Haven, South Haven, Saugatuck, Douglas, Warren Dunes, Mackinac Island, St. Ignace, Oswald’s Bear Ranch, and Pictured Rocks.
+If you are planning a Michigan family vacation, this guide pulls together our favorite places we have personally visited with kids, including Holland, Grand Haven, South Haven, Saugatuck, Douglas, Warren Dunes, Mackinac Island, St. Ignace, Oswald’s Bear Ranch, and Pictured Rocks.

 Quick Trip Snapshot: